Come travel off the beaten path in Nafpaktia, Greece. On delightful day trips from Nafpaktos, discover hidden gems of nature, culture, and community.

 FAQs

-Where is Nafpaktia Greece located?
+Where is Nafpaktia, Greece located?

 Nafpaktia, Greece, is located in the Western Region of Greece.
 It’s on the mainland about 152 miles (245 km) from Athens Airport to Nafpaktos, the main town in Nafpaktia.